- What does Kenzie Academy do?

 Kenzie Academy is a full-time tech bootcamp that offers in-person and online courses in 2 tracks: software engineering & UX design and front-end engineering.
 Students can take the program at the Indianapolis campus or participate online alongside the on-campus class via video conferencing.

 Classes for the software engineering and UX programs take place Monday-Friday from 9am-3pm.
-Students who select the online option can choose between either 9am-3pm EST or 9am-3pm PST, so people on the west coast can also participate in the bootcamp.
+Students who select the online option can choose between either 9am-3pm EST or 9am-3pm PST.
 The online programs are live and lectures are not recorded, so attendance is highly recommended.

 Participating in a project-based curriculum, students complete individual and team assignments that are based on real-life situations.
 In the final weeks of the program, students work with their instructors and career coaches on building their portfolios and resumes, as well as practicing for technical and behavioral interviews.
 However, students do not receive 1-on-1 support from their mentors.